act-rules/act-rules.github.io/_rules/audio-transcript-2eb176.md

 #### Passed Example 1

-Audio with controls and internal transcript
+This `audio` element has native player controls and an internal transcript.

 ```html
 <html lang="en">